inspirer777/inspirer777-Personal-Assistant-with-To-Do-and-Note-Creation-in-Python/README.md

 python assistant.py

 ```

-# License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this project under the terms of the license.

 Authot :  back end
 # Good luck .